jamesinealing/europeana-snippets/README.md

 # europeana-snippets
-A colleaction of code snippets (mainly php) for working with the Europeana API
+A collection of code snippets (mainly php) for working with the Europeana API